moodle/devdocs/docs/guides/moodleapp/development/plugins-upgrade-guide.md

 }
 ```

-## Changes in the app’s code
+## Changes in the app's code

-We’ve also done some changes to the code of the app.
-Most of these changes probably don’t affect your plugin, but you should still check this out just in case:
+We've also done some changes to the code of the app.
+Most of these changes probably don't affect your plugin, but you should still check this out just in case:

 - `<core-icon>` is now deprecated, please use `<ion-icon>` instead.
 Right now you can use font-awesome icons with `ion-icon`.
-However, it still hasn’t been decided whether font awesome will be used in Moodle 4.0 or not, so font-awesome may be removed from the app in the future.
+However, it still hasn't been decided whether font awesome will be used in Moodle 4.0 or not, so font-awesome may be removed from the app in the future.
 - To “cross out” an icon using `ion-icon` you need to use `class="icon-slash"` instead of `slash="true"`.
 - The function `syncOnSites` from `CoreSyncBaseProvider` now expects to receive a function with the parameters already bound: